Sonic Spinball: Reception

 The Genesis version received generally positive reviews upon release.
 Laurie Yates of Electronic Games gave it a highly positive review, with scores of 90% for graphics and sound, and 95% for playability and replayability.
-Scary Larry of GamePro referred to it as a "a fun, fast, and frenetic" pinball game, complimenting its graphics, music and controls while saying that pinball purists may not appreciate the games "cutesy additions to a pinball motif".
+Scary Larry of GamePro referred to it as a "fun, fast, and frenetic" pinball game, complimenting its graphics, music and controls while saying that pinball purists may not appreciate the games "cutesy additions to a pinball motif".

 The visuals were generally well received.
 Ed Semrad of Electronic Gaming Monthly thought that the game being set inside a pinball machine was a novel idea, and also labelled the game's visuals, music, and sound effects as "top-notch".
 Al Manuel of the same publication opined that the graphics were not as "sharp" as other Sonic the Hedgehog titles, and also thought the sound was unimpressive.

 Bob Strauss of Entertainment Weekly felt that the game initially boasted a terrific concept, but had an ultimately flawed execution, saying that Sonic, acting as a pinball, often moved like a "leaden marble".
-Rich Leadbetter from Mean Machines also expressed concern over the game's lack of replay value, saying that despite its addictive gameplay, the four levels were not enough, especially given the price.
+Rich Leadbetter from Mean Machines Sega also expressed concern over the game's lack of replay value, saying that despite its addictive gameplay, the four levels were not enough, especially given the price.

 Andromeda of GamePro, in a mixed review of the Game Gear version, criticized the control configuration and felt that the game was a mediocre example of a pinball game, but admitted that it had a similar feel to previous Sonic the Hedgehog titles.